VITA-Group/FasterSeg/README.md

 ## Prerequisites
 - Ubuntu
-- Python 3
+- Python 3.6.8
+- CUDA 10.1 (lower versions may work but were not tested)
-- NVIDIA GPU + CUDA CuDNN
+- NVIDIA GPU (>= 11G graphic memory) + CuDNN v7.3

 This repository has been tested on GTX 1080Ti.
 Configurations (e.g batch size, image patch size) may need to be changed on different platforms.